schemadesign/docsify/about/index.md

 # About This Site

-This site content was generated using Docify by the Schema Design team.
+This site content was put together by the Schema Design team using Docsify.